Jonathan Amiel, MD

 Evelyn Granieri, MD, MPH, MSEd

-Evelyn C. Granieri, M.D, MPH, MSEd, is the Chief of the Division of Geriatric Medicine and Aging.
-Dr. Granieri has spent the past 23 years, after completing her internal medicine training and fellowship in Geriatric Medicine at Northwestern University, focusing her career on medical education, She received her MPH at the University of Pittsburgh and her MSEd at USC, at which she taught medical education.
+Evelyn C. Granieri, M.D, MPH, MSEd Professor of Medicine, is the Chief of the Division of Geriatric Medicine and Aging.
+After completing her internal medicine training and fellowship in Geriatric Medicine at Northwestern University, she focused her career on medical education.
+She received her MPH from the University of Pittsburgh and her MSEd at USC, at which she taught medical education.
 Prior to coming to Columbia, she served as a fellowship director, a director of a teaching nursing home, and headed geriatric medical education and clinical services at two VA Medical Centers.
-She was a director of courses and rotations /electives and longitudinally integrated geriatric medicine into medical school curriculum and initiated an Area of Concentration for medical students in geriatric medicine.
-Dr. Granieri has designed and implemented palliative medicine curricula and interdisciplinary training within the Veterans Administration system and in multiple other academic institutions.
+She has developed and directed courses and rotations /electives and integrated longitudinal learning in geriatric medicine into medical school curricula and initiated an Area of Concentration for medical students in geriatric medicine.
+Dr. Granieri has also designed and implemented palliative medicine curricula and interdisciplinary training within the Veterans Administration system and in multiple other academic institutions.
 She was also a Deputy Vice-Chair for Education.
-Since arriving at Columbia, Dr. Granieri has developed the Division of Geriatric Medicine and its rigorous curriculum, that has been the source of education and training for medical house staff and other healthcare professionals at Columbia and NYP.
-This includes an innovative curriculum in learning how to teach.
-She is currently working to help establish curricular initiatives in geriatrics for the College of Physicians and Surgeons and a medical education track within the medicine residency.
-She teaches locally, regionally, nationally and internationally, and has developed curricula for geriatrics fellowships internationally.
-She holds leadership positions within the AAMC, the American Geriatrics Society and is a member of the NBMA Advisory Committee for Medical School Programs.
+Since arriving at Columbia, Dr. Granieri has developed the Division of Geriatric Medicine and its rigorous curriculum that has been the source of education and training for medical house staff and other healthcare professionals at Columbia and NYP.
+She works with other Departments to integrate salient geriatrics concepts into trainees learning experiences.
+She teaches locally, regionally, nationally and internationally, and has developed curricula for geriatrics fellowships in two countries and is currently developing curricula for a third.
+She holds leadership positions within the AAMC and the American Geriatrics Society.
 Dr. Granieri has been nationally recognized for her contribution to geriatric medical education and has been the recipient of numerous caring, teaching and mentoring awards.

 Eli Grunstein, MD

-Eli Grunstein, M.D. is the John and De Graaf Woodman Associate Professor of Clinical Otolaryngology-Head & Neck Surgery at the Columbia University College of Physicians and Surgeons Morgan Stanley Children’s Hospital.
+Eli Grunstein, M.D. is the John and De Graaf Woodman Associate Professor of Clinical Otolaryngology-Head & Neck Surgery at the Columbia University College of Physicians and Surgeons Morgan Stanley Children’s Hospital, and the Chief of the Pediatric Otolaryngology division.
 He specializes in general Pediatric Otolaryngology, with specific clinical interest in pediatric throat and airway diseases, hypernasality, and pediatric sinonasal diseases.

 Dr. Grunstein received his medical degree from the Albert Einstein College of Medicine.
 He completed his Otolaryngology-Head and Neck Surgery residency training at Columbia University Medical Center and The Weill Cornell Medical Center in New York, then a fellowship in Pediatric Otolaryngology at Children’s Hospital and Regional Medical Center in Seattle, Washington.
-His current research project is focused on novel ways to prevent intubation-related laryngeal injury.
-He is the Columbia Site Director for the Otolaryngology-Head and Neck Surgery Residency, and the Quality Assurance Chair for the Department of Otolaryngology-Head and Neck Surgery.
+His current research project is focused on CMV related hearing loss in infants.
+He is the Quality Assurance Chair for the Department of Otolaryngology-Head and Neck Surgery.